 5. Be Specific About Your Shipment Details

 Nobody likes surprises on their invoice.
 You can avoid annoying rebills by including as much information as possible about your shipment.
 Providing the bare minimum about a load might save you minutes but could result in a much larger time suck later dealing with inaccurate quotes or up-charges.
 A lot can affect the cost of a shipment; hours of operation, zip codes, load specifics, and accessorials such as liftgate, residential delivery and extreme length all factor into the final cost.
-Providing more information about a shipment results in a more accurate quote and less unexpected charges for you.
+Providing more information about shipment results in a more accurate quote and fewer unexpected charges for you.